 Any time we spend "on the floor" playing with our kids on their level, in their worlds, is time well spent, for both kids and parents.
 Any time spent not obsessing about all the pressures and commitments and schedules and responsibilities, both culturally- and self-imposed, is healing time.
 Any time spent in our bodies and not in our heads is time we reconnect with the earth, our souls, and our intuition.
 This experience can only be good for our ability to listen to, hold (physically and emotionally), and understand our kids.
 So it stands to reason that the more of it we have, the better chance we all have of realizing our potentials, shining our lights into the world, and supporting each other.
 JAM enables this experience.

-Music has the power to uplift, to inspire, to help us truly feel, to communicate past language and socio-economic and cultural barriers.
+Music has the power to uplift, to inspire, to help us truly feel, to communicate past language and socioeconomic and cultural barriers.
 Every culture has music.
 Every culture has dance.
 Every culture has human beings.
 And we're all just trying to find our way, feel alive, and locate love.

-Why record CDs?
+Why record albums?

-I record the JAM CDs so families can take the JAM vibe and energy into their homes, cars, lives.
+I record the JAM albums so families can take the JAM vibe and energy into their homes, cars, lives.
 I've heard so many stories of parents coming home at the end of the day, with everyone tired and cranky.
-But then Peanut Butter and JAM goes into the CD player and 45 minutes later everyone's in a great mood!
+But then "Peanut Butter and JAM" or "EARTH" goes into the CD player and 45 minutes later everyone's in a great mood!
 It's as if the music heals the stress, and allows everyone to come down from the day and enter their bodies once again.
 My musical influences are wide and varied, so the songs I write and record span every genre from funk to bluegrass to surf to rock 'n' roll to meditative, resulting in music the parents dig as much as the children.

 JAM Songs

-A great example is the story of how the song We Like Funky came to be.
+A great example is the story of how the song "We Like Funky" came to be.
 My son Jasper (who at the time was about 3) came up to me in the kitchen and said, "Mommy, we like funky, right?"
 And I said, "Yeah, we definitely like funky!" wondering what had inspired this train of thought.
 Then he said, "Mommy, this is the funky dance!"
-And he proceeded to demonstrate the thumb-shaking hip-swaying move that became the seed of We Like Funky, a funk/rap tune on PB&JAM.
+And he proceeded to demonstrate the thumb-shaking hip-swaying move that became the seed for "We Like Funky", a funk/rap tune on the "Peanut Butter and JAM" album.

-Another song story: I was trying to get Silas down for a nap in the Bjorn when he was about six months old, and was thinking about what I had learned at one of the parent education meetings at Sunset Co-Op (Jasper's pre-school) about movement and brain development.
-I started turning around with him, and swaying from side to side, and rocking back and forth, and the song Turn Around surged through me and was born.
+Another song story: I was trying to get Silas down for a nap in the carrier when he was about six months old, and was thinking about what I had learned at one of the parent education meetings at Sunset Co-Op Nursery School about movement, brain development and sensory motor integration.
+I started turning around with him, and swaying from side to side, and rocking back and forth, gently bouncing up and down -- all the movements that actually enhance the growth of the dendrites in the brain -- and the song "Turn Around" was born.

-I wrote Kids Train for all the 18-month-olds in Jasper's playgroup, the first JAMmers, who where all obsessed with trains.
-Creeper Walk emanated from Jasper's crazy creepy walk, where he'd crouch down and run around with his arms behind his back.
-Ridin' the Big Waves, a collaboration with my surfer/bass-player husband, is a reflection of kids' interest in a sport that is a huge part of our life in the Outer Sunset, and a fascination for the world as a whole.
-Other JAMsong themes: transportation (from most- to least-fossil-fuel intensive), animals, building a tree house, counting and math, wiggling, play on familiar nursery rhymes, weather, scarf dancing, major scale, being upside down, body parts.
-And on and on.
+I wrote "Kids Train" for all the 18-month-olds in Jasper's playgroup, the first JAMmers, who where all obsessed with trains.
+"Creeper Walk" emanated from Jasper's crazy creepy walk, where he'd crouch down and run around with his arms behind his back.
+"Ridin' the Big Waves", a collaboration with my kids' dad, is a reflection of children's interest in a sport that is a huge part of life in the Outer Sunset, SF, where we live.
+Other JAMsong themes: transportation (from most- to least-fossil-fuel intensive), animals, building a tree house, counting and math, wiggling, wordplay on familiar nursery rhymes, weather, scarf dancing, major scale, being upside down, body parts, the beach, waking up, s'mores, outer space, parties, cake, super heroes, peace, bikes, non-violent conflict resolution, gratitude, ice cream, the Earth, wishes, road trips...and on and on.

 Aside from creating music and lyrics that both parents and kids love to listen to, and song topics that resonate with the kids, an important part of my message for children to learn in this fast-paced, media-infused culture is how to slow down and how to take space and be quiet when they need to.
-I wrote a yoga song (Namaste), and a meditation song (Meditation), partly to give children the vocabulary early on for these mind- and body-calming activities.
+I wrote a yoga song ("Namaste"), and a meditation song ("Meditation"), partly to give children the vocabulary early on for these mind- and body-calming activities.
 I also like ending the CDs with a mellow vibe, a lullaby of sorts.
-Lay Down My Dear Children is a rewrite of a beautiful spiritual; my words speak of finding your song and singing it to the world.
-Round as a Moon is essentially a love song that evolved out of all the different ways we say "I love you" in our family.
+"Lay Down My Dear Children" is a rewrite of a beautiful spiritual the Grateful Dead used to perform ("Lay Down My Dear Brothers"); my words speak of finding your song and singing it to the world.
+"Round as a Moon" is essentially a love song that evolved out of all the different ways we say "I love you" in our family.
 I encourage families to write their own verse, and sing it during the instrumental.
+My album "Party Like a Twinkle Star (a double album)", contains an entire CD of love-a-bye, downtime, cuddletime music for families to wind down with together.
+And since then, I've released two albums ("Family Values" and "EARTH") that more deeply explore ethics like kindness, compassion, Earth care, gratitude, generosity and mindfulness.
+The music has evolved along with my own children and my own heart and mind.

 The Message of JAM

-Here's the welcoming message of JAM (from Jam Jam Jam, on JAM: Music for Movement with Children), which we sing at the beginning of each class, and at the beginning of most performances:
+Here's the welcoming message of JAM (from the song "Jam Jam Jam", on my very first album, "JAM: Music for Movement with Children"), which we sing at the beginning of every class, and which is referenced in lots of other JAM songs:

 Hey there everybody, won't you join us in our JAM?